-Chairman of the Board of Directors, Co-Founder, Chief Strategy Officer
+Chairman of the Board of Directors, Chief of Staff and Co-Founder

-James H. Shepherd, Jr., is the chairman of the Board of Directors and chief strategy officer for Shepherd Center.
+James H. Shepherd, Jr., is the chairman of the Board of Directors, chief of staff and a co-founder of Shepherd Center.
 He co-founded Shepherd Center in 1975 with his parents, Alana Shepherd and the late Harold Shepherd, and David Apple, M.D., the hospital’s first medical director.

 James and the co-founders have built a facility that has garnered international recognition for the treatment of spinal cord injury, brain injury and multiple sclerosis.
 Also, Shepherd Center has also become a nationally recognized advocate for people with disabilities.

 A native of Atlanta, James graduated from the Westminster Schools and then received his bachelor’s degree in business administration from the University of Georgia in 1973.
 It was his near-fatal bodysurfing accident in Brazil that year that led to the founding of Shepherd Center in 1975.
 After six months of intensive rehabilitation in Denver, Colorado, James regained the ability to walk with a cane and leg brace.
 When the Shepherd family returned home to Atlanta, they were frustrated with the lack of rehabilitation center options in the Southeast.
 With his parents’ enthusiastic support, James and his family founded Shepherd Center in 1975 as a six-bed unit, and almost immediately, there was a waiting list.